An Empirical Application of Debt Neutrality to the Nigerian Economy: Further Evidence

 Keywords:

-DEBT-NEUTRALITY, NIGERIA, DEBTAbstract
+DEBT-NEUTRALITY, NIGERIA, DEBT

 Domestic debt accumulation by the Nigerian government has increased in recent times.
 One reason adduced for this is the need to finance the fiscal deficit.
 At the same time, the government is embarking on policies to stimulate economic growth.
 According to the debt-neutrality hypothesis, raising revenue either through domestic bonds or taxes does not matter.
 This means that domestic debt accumulation by the Nigerian government may not stimulate economic growth as desired.
 This study therefore investigates the debt-neutrality hypothesis.
 I found that the key variables in testing the validity of the proposition did not support the debt neutrality in Nigeria.